 Ankle ligaments are tough, elastic bands of connective tissue that connect bones in the joint, keeping them tightly together.
 Because the ankle joint is made up of many bones, there are also a lot of ligaments to stabilize and strengthen it.
 Three ligaments run along the outside of the ankle, and one ligament (consisting of four bands of tissue) runs along the inside of the ankle.

 The ankle joint has to withstand a lot of weight and force.
 When you run and jump, for instance, your ankles have to carry forces equivalent to several times your body weight.
 If the strain is too big, the ligaments might overstretch or tear (rupture).

-One common injury happens when a foot lands in an awkward position and bends outwards.
-This can injure the outer ankle ligaments.
+If a foot lands in an awkward position and bends outwards, the outer ankle ligaments may be injured.
 Injuries to the ligament on the inner side of the ankle are less common.

 Stretched and torn ankle ligaments are among the most common injuries.
-Because the lower ankle is more stable than the upper ankle, ankle injuries such as strains, sprains and fractures nearly always only affect the upper ankle.
+Because the lower ankle is more stable than the upper ankle, strains, sprains and fractures nearly always only affect the upper ankle.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.

 Because IQWiG is a German institute, some of the information provided here is specific to the German health care system.
 The suitability of any of the described options in an individual case can be determined by talking to a doctor. informedhealth.org can provide support for talks with doctors and other medical professionals, but cannot replace them.
 We do not offer individual consultations.